 Registration: Graduate Student How To

-• Confirmation of enrolment for 3rd party sponsorship, loans, or student loans;
+• You’ll need to be registered to receive a confirmation of enrolment (for 3rd party sponsorship, loans, or immigration requirements).

-• Awards or busaries (the release of funds only happens after registration);
+• Awards or bursaries (the release of funds only happens after registration).

-Students who have been admitted conditionally will not be able to register until all outstanding documentation is received.
-The deadlines for outstanding documentation are as follows:
+Students who have been admitted conditionally may not be able to register until outstanding documentation is received.
+The deadlines are:

 • August 15 for a September start